Code-Institute-Submissions/zeezee/README.md

 9. In your heroku dashboard, deploy the application.

-10. When the building is finished, you can check it by clickin View App.
+10. When the building is finished, you can check it by clicking View App.
 If you want to access admin, just add ```/admin``` at the end of your site.

-11. To create a storage for the deployed site, you can use AWS S3 bucket and IAM.
+11. To create storage for the deployed site, you can use AWS S3 bucket and IAM.
 To learn more about that, click [here](https://docs.aws.amazon.com/).

 ### How to deploy locally